-Propagation and rearing: Sexual products were obtained by artificial propagation.
-Sexually matured female C. gariepinus were selected on the basis of ovarian biopsy while males were chosen based on pointed urinogenital papillar.
-The papillar of selected males were hyperemic at the tip.
+Propagation and rearing: Sexual products(what ???) were obtained by artificial propagation.
+Sexually matured female C. gariepinus were selected on the basis of ovarian biopsy while males were chosen based on pointed urino urogenital papillae papillae.
+The papillae of the selected males were hyperemic at the tips.
 Hormone administration was as implemented by Uka and Obijiaku (2019).
 Eggs and sperm were procured as described in Uka and Obijiaku (2019).
 A total of four females and two males were used.
 The eggs from the four females were pooled together and were fertilized with pooled sperm from the two males.
-The fertilized eggs were incubated uniformly in three large concrete hatching tanks each containing water from any of the 3 different sources (Nature stream, Well-1 and Well-2).
-Hatchlings were nursed in these tanks for 10 days post hatch.
-Twenty litres of water for each treatment was fetched with measuring cylinder into 25 litres capacity bowls for larval rearing.
+The fertilized eggs were incubated uniformly in three large concrete or glass or plastic???? hatching tanks each containing water from any of the 3 different sources (Nature stream, Well-1 and Well-2).
+Hatchlings were nursed monitored in these tanks for 10 days post hatch.
+Twenty liters of water for each treatment was fetched got with measuring cylinder into 25 litres capacity bowls for larval rearing.
 The larval rearing in each treatment was conducted in quadruplet.
 Forty healthy fry from each nursing tank were distributed in equal number into their respective treatment water in the bowls.
 The fish were nursed in these bowls for 60 days.
 All through the rearing period, the fish were fed to satiation with 42% crude protein commercial diet.
+(Add reference)

 Growth monitoring: Growth was monitored by measuring the weight and length of the fish on fortnight basis.
 The instruments used for growth monitoring were metre rule, pair of divider and sensitive weighing balance (Mettler Toledo, PL 303).
-Growth parameters determined were Daily specific growth rate (DSGR), established from the formula: DSGR (%) = $\frac{\log W2 - \log W1}{T - t}x$ 100, mean growth rate (MGR): MGR= $\frac{W2 - W1}{0.5(W2 - W1)t}$ X100 and percentage weight gain %WG= $\frac{Wt - Wo}{Wo}x$ 100.
+Growth parameters determined were Daily specific growth rate (DSGR), established from the formula: DSGR (%) = $\frac{log W2 - log W1}{T - t}x$ 100, mean growth rate (MGR): MGR= $\frac{W2 - W1}{0.5(W2 - W1)t}$ X100 and percentage weight gain %WG= $\frac{Wt - Wo}{Wo}x$ 100.
 Where W2 = final weight, W1= initial weight, T= final time and t= initial time.